Updated September, 2020

 However, this cost can be converted to a true variable cost by paying employees a fixed amount for each pencil they make, instead of a fixed wage.
 For example, if the employee is paid 10 cents for each pencil he or she makes, the labor cost is now a true variable cost.

 Fixed costs are those costs that don’t change regardless of the amount produced.
 If our pencil maker hires a bookkeeper for $10,000, this is a fixed cost because the cost stays the same regardless of the number of pencils that are produced.
 Fixed cost may only be relevant over a range of production.
 For example, if a processing facility capacity is 100,000 units of production, 100,000 is the upper limit of the range for the fixed cost.
 Production over 100,000 will require additional facility investment which will mean more fixed costs.

 Avoidable Fixed Costs

 Avoidable fixed costs are costs you are not required to incur.
 In other words, you will stay in business if you don’t incur the cost.
-If the pencil maker spends $5,000 on advertising his/her pencils, this is a fixed cost.
-However, it is avoidable because he/she can stop buying advertising and still stay in business (although sales volume may suffer).
+If the pencil maker spends $5,000 on advertising the pencils, this is a fixed cost.
+However, it is avoidable because the pencil maker can stop buying advertising and still stay in business (although sales volume may suffer).